 Archives: Press Release

-Progress Power seeks planning consent extension
+Progress Power planning consent extension

-This application will request an extension of 12 months to the expiry date for commencing the construction of the development permitted by of the Progress Power (Gas Fired Power Station) Order, due to the uncertainties and constraints posed by COVID-19.
+The decision means the expiry date for commencing the construction of the development permitted by the Progress Power (Gas Fired Power Station) Order has been extended by 12 months due to the uncertainties and constraints posed by COVID-19.
+No other changes were sought to the Order.

 Media contact: